Can you believe we are in Bali – again?

-As soon as we arrived we noticed not only the stunning architecture and interior design, but also were impressed with the friendly staff.
-In usually five-star service, a refreshing non-alcoholic welcome drink and a cool towel was provided on arrival.
+As soon as we arrived we noticed not only the stunning architecture and interior design but also were impressed with the friendly staff.
+In usually five-star service, a refreshing non-alcoholic welcome drink and a cool towel were provided on arrival.

 We had booked a quieter Deluxe Garden View Room (overlooking the family pool area that you can see photographed above).